The ‘Before you Apply’ Checklist

 - Add your personal branding to every touchpoint the employer will see (Gmail icon, LinkedIn Header...)

 - Is your CV brand you?
-Does it have that personal edge that will make you different from other candidates?
+Does it have that personal edge that will make you stand out from other candidates?

 - Ensure your application reflects the industry/specialism you are applying to.
 For example, if you are applying for Fashion Journalism roles this means your CV/application needs to be word and grammar perfect.

 Did this help Honey?

 If not, just post your question in the FACEBOOK GROUP and we will answer it within 24 hours.
 Better yet — you may even get other members responding with their prime knowledge!